 The student will be informed of the date and time of the meeting and be instructed to bring any documentation pertinent to the appeal.
 At the meeting the chair will cite the reason(s) for the denial of admission and the student will be given the opportunity to explain the basis of their appeal.
 After discussion, the student will be excused and the committee will render a decision.
 The student will be informed of the decision in writing within three days.
 This decision will be considered final.

 Transfer units can help OBD students fulfill their General Education (GE) and elective units.
-Please first refer to our Transfer Alignments and Guidelines (http://www.cui.edu/studentlife/registrar/index/id/24125) to ensure that these course units will transfer to Concordia University.
+Transfer criteria can be found here (p.
+148).